3alpha-hydroxysteroid dehydrogenase (B-specific)

-The 3 substrates of this enzyme are androsterone, NAD^{+}, and NADP^{+}, whereas its 4 products are 5alpha-androstane-3,17-dione, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are androsterone and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 5α-androstane-3,17-dione, reduced NADH, and a proton.
+The alternative cofactor nicotinamide adenine dinucleotide phosphate is also used by this enzyme.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor, more specifically it is part of the group of hydroxysteroid dehydrogenases.
+The enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor, more specifically it is part of the group of hydroxysteroid dehydrogenases.
 The systematic name of this enzyme class is 3alpha-hydroxysteroid:NAD(P)^{+} oxidoreductase (B-specific).
 Other names in common use include hydroxyprostaglandin dehydrogenase, 3alpha-hydroxysteroid oxidoreductase, and sterognost 3alpha.
 This enzyme participates in 3 metabolic pathways: bile acid biosynthesis, c21-steroid hormone metabolism, and androgen and estrogen metabolism.